RedMadRobot/apexy-ios/README.md

 The library for organizing a network layer in a project.

-- The library doesn't depend on the implementation of how to work with the network.
-You can use `URLSession` or `Alamofire`.
 - Separate the objects to work with the network in a separate module, target or library, so that they are isolated in their `namespace`.
 - Break down requests into separate structures.
 Classes are not forbidden, but make them non-mutable.
 Use `enum` if different requests have the same response.